vtex/shoreline/packages/admin-ui-docs/docs/components/toast.md

 <blockquote palette="blue">

 Make sure to call the `useToast` hook on component level below the `<ToastProvider>`.
-This is necessary in order for the Toast work.
+This is necessary in order for the Toast to work.

 </blockquote>